-I cant believe school starts back NEXT week here in Georgia!
-Are you also starting back soon?
+Are you thinking about going back to school and wanting to make the most of the first 10 days of high school?
 If you are anything like me, even if you have a few more weeks left, you are already planning out your start to the year.
 Those first couple of weeks are crucial to starting out and (hopefully) staying on top of things all year.
-Here are the top 4 things I like to do with my high schoolers.
+Here are the top activities I like to do with my high schoolers in the first 2 weeks of the school year.

 SEL Activities